NEUR 250. Introduction to Neuroscience (Ambegaokar; Bailey)

 NEUR 300.9.
 Neurobehavioral Genetics (Ambegaokar)

 The improvement in molecular and statistical genetics over the last 25 years has lead to numerous insights into complex neurological and psychiatric disorders that have been known but not understood for several decades.
 This course will discuss the pathophysiology of genes linked to or associated with Alzheimer's, Parkinson's, frontotemporal dementia and other neurodegenerative diseases.
 We will also discuss progress in discovering genes associated with schizophrenia, autism and other psychiatric disorders, and the use of clinical subphenotypes or "endophenotypes" to aid in this research.
 Finally, we will discuss the design and validity of genetically engineered animal models for these diseases, the design of genome-wide association studies (GWAS), and the latest methodologies in high-throughput sequencing.
 This is designed for students with an interest in neuroscience or genetics.
 Lecture only.
-Prerequisites: NEUR 300.1; or BIOL 120, PSYC 110 and BIOL 271; or consent of instructor.
-Fall.
+Prerequisites: BIOL 120; BIOL 271 or ZOOL 351 or NEUR 300.12.
+Or by consent of instructor.
+Fall (alternate years).

 NEUR 300.12.
 Molecular & Cellular Neuroscience (Ambegaokar)